 - 2 Pack.
 Buy 1 get 1 free.
 Cost: $39.95 +$14.95 S/H = $54.90

 - 10 Pack.
 Buy 8 and get 2 free.
 Cost. $279.98 + $29.90 S/H = $309.88

 So, if you really wanted to do the Nopalea Wellness Challenge and were willing to give it 3 months, it would cost you about $300 to do it.

-Here is Trivita Nopalea on Amazon for those who want to compare prices.
+Trivita Nopalea may be on Amazon for those who want to compare prices.